WATCH NOW: What exactly are nor'easters?

-While nor'easters bring everything from strong winds to heavy precipitation to coastal flooding, Meteorologist Joe Martucci says there's one simple phrase to define a nor'easter.
+While nor'easters bring everything from strong winds to heavy precipitation to coastal flooding, Meteorologist Joe Martucci says there's one simple phrase to define it.
 Joe explains what nor'easters actually are and how they form.

 Joe Martucci